clementapa/CelebFaces_Attributes_Classification/README.md

     <img src="assets/overview_celeba.png" width="500" height="300"/>
 </p>

-> Some images of the CelebA-HQ dataset with attributes annotation.
+> Some images of the CelebA dataset with attributes annotation.

 ## :chart_with_upwards_trend: Experiments :